rodrigotamura/go-stack-2019/module04/flux/README.md

 We need some implementations which will redirect the user only after Saga finishes its transactions.
 Then we will do it within [cart`s sagas.js](./project/src/store/modules/cart/sagas.js).

 Firstly let's install `$ yarn add history`.
 This JS package controls the history API from browser which is our router from React Router Dom.
+**With this lib, it allows to navigate from anywhere, including REDUX**

 Create [/src/services/history.js](./project/src/services/history.js).
 Open it for further implementations.